 When you recognize that trying to be perfect isn’t going to make you feel worthy or lovable, you can relax and allow yourself to just be.
 You no longer have to prove your worthiness.
 Loving yourself unconditionally means you value and accept yourself just as you are right now, regardless of your imperfections and failures.
 You might find these ideas helpful:

-When you say goodbye to perfectionism, you’re choosing to accept yourself and enjoy your life despite its imperfections.
-You’re choosing to let go of comparisons and the need to prove yourself.
-This is accomplished little by little by being kinder to yourself, staying present-focused, and reminding yourself that perfection isn’t your goal.
+Overcoming perfectionism means you choosing to accept yourself and enjoy your life despite its imperfections.
+You choose to let go of comparisons and the need to prove yourself.
+This is accomplished little by little — by being kinder to yourself, staying present-focused, and reminding yourself that perfection isn’t your goal.